Follow

 Implicit betrayals in relationships refers to subtle, non-physical violations of trust that break unspoken expectations in a relationship.

-Unlike affairs, implicit betrayals are often dismissed or rationalized, but they can be just as damaging to a emotional intimacy and traumatic in a relationship.
+Unlike affairs, implicit betrayals are often dismissed or rationalized, but they can be just as damaging to emotional intimacy and traumatic in a relationship.

 Coping With Implicit Betrayals